quargsgreene/quargsgreene.github.io/README.md

    Tech Stack: HTML, CSS, Three.js

-  The song above will stream while you have the chance to use your mouse, finger, and/or trackpad or toe to manipulate the body parts of a three-           dimensional flesh monster into a configuration of your liking.
+  The song above will stream while you have the chance to use your mouse, finger, and/or trackpad or toe to manipulate the body parts of a three-           dimensional flesh monster via clicking and dragging each textured body part into a configuration of your liking.
 Make sure the page has loaded before clicking the start button.
 You can view the code [here](https://github.com/quargsgreene/meat-suit-scrambler/tree/main).

 * [Lyrics Game](https://quargsgreene.github.io/lyrics-game/)